tyc/successfulunittest/manuscript/Let_Get_Testing.md

 	extern bool_t init_pwm_reinit_flag;

+### use logic to test behaviour

+For this example, the whole point is to check that the PWM peripheral is not initialised when it is already initialised.
+So if getting access to the internal variable is not possible, this will have to be tested based on the behaviour.

+The first time `init_pwm_if()` is called with valid parameters, the return should be TRUE, and the called flag for `init_pwm()` is TRUE as well.
+Upon the second time it is called, the return should be a FALSE and the called flag for `init_pwm()` is also FALSE as it was not called.
+By using this combination, this requirement can be tested.

 ## Test Script for `init_pwm_if()`

 The test script is the implementation for the test case.
 For this example, I have implemented test case as shown in the following code.
 I have chosen to use the macro method of accessing the internal variable.
 It was an arbitrary decision.

 ```
 bool_t init_pwm_return_value = FALSE;